polkadot-developers/polkadot-docs/infrastructure/running-a-validator/operational-tasks/pause-validating.md

 <!--TODO: I don't think we have this image.
 I can't find it if we do.
 If we need or want it, we need a new screenshot-->
 ![staking](/images/infrastructure/operational-tasks/staking-keys-stash-proxy.webp)

-## Consideration for Staking Election
+## Staking Election Timing Considerations

-A bond that is actively participating in staking but chilled would continue to participate in staking for the rest of the current era.
-If the bond was chilled in sessions 1 through 4 and continues to be chilled for the rest of the era, it would *not* be selected for election in the next era.
-If a bond was chilled for the entire session 5, it would not be considered in the next election.
-If the bond was chilled in session 6, its participation in the next era's election would depend on its state in session 5.
+When a bond actively participates in staking but then chills, it will continue contributing for the remainder of the current era.
+However, its eligibility for the next election depends on the chill status at the start of the new era:

+- **Chilled during previous era** - will not participate in the current era election and will remain inactive until reactivated
+-**Chilled during current era** - will not be selected for the next era's election -**Chilled after current era** - may be selected if it was active during the previous era and is now chilled

 ## Chilling as a Nominator

-When you chill after being a nominator, your nominations will be reset.
-This means that when you decide to start nominating again you will need to select validators to nominate once again.
-These can be the same validators if you prefer, or, a completely new set.
-Just be aware - your nominations won't persist across chills.
+When you choose to chill as a nominator, your active nominations are reset.
+Upon re-entering the nominating process, you must reselect validators to support manually.
+Depending on preferences, these can be the same validators as before or a new set.
+Remember that your previous nominations won’t be saved or automatically reactivated after chilling.

-Your nominator will remain bonded when it is chilled.
-When you are ready to nominate again, you will not need to go through the whole process of bonding again, rather, you will issue a new nominate call that specifies the new validators to nominate.
+While chilled, your nominator account remains bonded, preserving your staked funds without requiring a full unbonding process.
+When you’re ready to start nominating again, you can issue a new nomination call to activate your bond with a fresh set of validators.
+This process bypasses the need for re-bonding, allowing you to maintain your stake while adjusting your involvement in active staking.

 ## Chilling as a Validator

-When you voluntarily chill after being a validator, your nominators will remain.
-As long as your nominators make no action, you will still have the nominations when you choose to become an active validator once again.
-You bond however would not be listed as a nominable validator thus any nominators issuing new or revisions to existing nominations would not be able to select your bond.

-When you become an active validator, you will also need to reset your validator preferences (commission, etc.).
-These can be configured as the same values set previously or something different.
+When you chill as a validator, your active validator status is paused.
+Although your nominators remain bonded to you, the validator bond will no longer appear as an active choice for new or revised nominations until reactivated.
+Any existing nominators who take no action will still have their stake linked to the validator, meaning they don’t need to reselect the validator upon reactivation.
+However, if nominators adjust their stakes while the validator is chilled, they will not be able to nominate the chilled validator until it resumes activity.

+Upon reactivating as a validator, you must also reconfigure your validator preferences, such as commission rate and other parameters.
+These can be set to match your previous configuration or updated as desired.
+This step is essential for rejoining the active validator set and regaining eligibility for nominations.

 ## Chill Other

-An unbounded and unlimited number of nominators and validators in [Polkadot's NPoS](https://wiki.polkadot.network/docs/learn-phragmen){target=_blank} isn't possible due to constraints in the runtime.
-As a result, multiple checks are incorporated to keep the size of staking system manageable, like mandating minimum active bond requirements for both nominators and validators.
-When these requirements are modified through on-chain governance, they can be enforced only on the accounts that newly call `nominate` or `validate` after the update.
-The changes to the bonding parameters would not automatically chill the active accounts on-chain which don't meet the requirements.

-!!!note "Chill Threshold"
-    `ChillThreshold` defines how close to the max nominators or validators that must be reached before users can start chilling one another.

-For instance, consider a scenario where the minimum staking requirement for nominators is changed from 80 DOTs to 120 DOTs.
-An account that was actively nominating with 80 DOTs before this update would still keep receiving staking rewards.
-To handle this corner case, the `chillOther` extrinsic was incorporated which also helps to keep things backwards compatible and safe.
-The `chillOther` extrinsic is permissionless and any third party user can target it on an account where the minimum active bond isn't satisfied, and chill that account.
-The list of addresses of all the active validators and their nominators can be viewed by running [validator stats](https://github.com/w3f/validator-stats){target=_blank} script.

-!!!info "Chill Other on Polkadot Network"
-    Through [Referendum 90](https://polkadot.polkassembly.io/referendum/90){target=_blank}, `maxNominatorCount` on Polkadot is set to `None` eliminating the upper bound on the number of nominators on the network.
-Due to this, the `chillOther` extrinsic on Polkadot network has no effect as the chill threshold will never be met.
+Historical constraints in the runtime prevented supporting unlimited nominators and validators.
+These constraints created a need for checks to keep the size of the staking system manageble.
+One of these checks is the `chillOther` extrinsic which allowed users to chill accounts that no longer met standards such as minimum staking requirements set through on-chain governance.

+This control mechanism included a `ChillThreshold` which was structured to define how close to the maximum number of nominators or validators the staking system would be allowed to get before users could start chilling one another.
+With the passage of [Referendum #90](https://polkadot.polkassembly.io/referendum/90) {target=\_blank}, the value for `maxNominatorCount` on Polkadot was set to `None`, efffectively removing the limit on how many nominators and validators can participate.
+This means the `ChillThreshold` will never be met, thus `chillOther` no longer has any effect.